 - Different Markets – Lots of interesting markets you might never have seen before.

 LeoVegas are one of the most popular and famous online casinos in the world.
 The multi-award winning brand now have a sportsbook too, and based on their history in the world of online casinos this is turning out to be a fantastic betting site.
 Already the site is well populated with all the major markets and depth you would expect (including horse racing) with some great honest prices on all lines.

 LeoVegas have won the mobile casino operator of the year crown several times – many bookmakers have tag lines but LeoVegas certainly live up to theirs: “king of mobile casino” – and I am sure the title “king of mobile sports” won’t be too far behind.
-They are also well known for rewarding their casino and sports customers with comp points, freebies and prizes.
+They are also well known for rewarding their casino and sports customers with excellent promotions.